karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/AjaxHandler/LightRealistAjaxHandler/handle.md

-Handles the action identified by actionId and params, and returns a json array as specified in the [ajax communication protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol).
+Handles the given action and returns an [alcp response](https://github.com/lingtalfi/Light_AjaxHandler/blob/master/doc/pages/ajax-light-communication-protocol.md), or throws an exception in case of problems.